~ The Clarenville Heritage Society ~

 Listen to our conversation with Mr. John Stanley of George's Brook who worked at the Newfoundland Hardwoods Plant from 1946 to 1979.
 An interesting account of what life was like back then in Clarenville.

 Our goal is to capture more local stories from our senior citizens who have a lot to share to us as we shed light on our past.
-Visit our site in the near future as we gather more local content from the community.
+Click here for more local stories on our media page.

 For more information on our project,